GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 The set-up for this problem is almost identical to the hexahedral mesh set-up.
 We simply point our ``Mesh`` tag to include a tetrahedral grid.
-The beauty of not relying on I,J,K indices for any property specification or well trajectory makes it **easy to try different meshes for the same physical problems with GEOSX**.
+The interest of not relying on I,J,K indices for any property specification or well trajectory makes it **easy to try different meshes for the same physical problems with GEOSX**.
 Swapping out meshes without requiring other modifications